Data and methodology

 Schedule & idempotency

-python3 run_etl.py --year $(date +%Y)
+python3 run_etl.py --year $(date +%Y) # 1. pick up newly published months

 python3 run_etl.py --year 2025 --month 3 --force